demisto/content/Packs/LogRhythmRest/Integrations/LogRhythmRestV2/README.md

 - **LogRhythmRestV2 - Search query** playbook that retrieves query results.

 LogRhythm security intelligence.
-This integration was integrated and tested with version xx of LogRhythmRest V2
+This integration was integrated and tested with version 7.7 of LogRhythm Rest API

 Some changes have been made that might affect your existing content.
 If you are upgrading from a previous of this integration, see [Breaking Changes](#breaking-changes-from-the-previous-version-of-this-integration-logrhythmrest-v2).